snellen/umvvm/README.md

 (UseCases).
 They rest on the base (Model) and hold up the roof (View) which is exposed to the ~~weather~~ user.

-The logic implemented by the ViewModel consist od UseCases and some glue code between them.
+The logic implemented by the ViewModel consist of UseCases and some glue code between them.
 UseCases can build upon each other with one use case consuming the result returned by another.
 For example, the [SearchCommitsUseCase](https://github.com/snellen/umvvm-demo/blob/develop/app/src/main/java/ch/silvannellen/githubbrowser/usecase/searchcommits/SearchCommitsUseCase.kt) processes the result returned by the [LoadCommitsUseCase](https://github.com/snellen/umvvm-demo/blob/develop/app/src/main/java/ch/silvannellen/githubbrowser/usecase/loadcommits/LoadCommitsUseCase.kt)
-Also, the view never directly accesses the model (except for the domain objects), but only touches the view model.
+The view never directly accesses the model (except for the domain objects), but only touches the view model.

 ## Testing